 A systemic problem in all scientific fields is that null results are rarely published, and in the area of climate science, this problem often manifests in scientists only publishing results that show a positive link between human activity and climate change or results that highlight an observed or predicted effect of climate change.
 Scientific governing bodies that interact with policymakers amplify the positive claims because their purpose depends on the existence of a problem and their ability to study it and offer solutions.
 The Intergovernmental Panel on Climate Change (IPCC) is the most glaring example of this conflict of interest.
 Finally, the activist movement that has coalesced around climate science has built a powerful publicity machine that magnifies claims further because their purpose depends on spurring the public and policymakers to adopt their philosophies and goals.

 Because of this perverse, self-perpetuating incentive structure, the climate change hype machine doesn’t require an active conspiracy to operate.
 It simply requires all of these parties to act in their own self-interest, which they already perceive to be aligned with the interest of humanity as a whole, and draw similarly minded people to work with them.
-Using the release of the IPCC’s reports as an example, here is how the hype machine usually works:
+Using the release of the IPCC’s reports as an example, here is how the hype machine usually works, as shared by climate scientist Caleb Rossiter:

 - Public figures, news editors, and commentators make claims that are more alarmist than what individual IPCC authors say at the release of the report.